 MARS (Monterey Accelerated Research System) O&M (Operation and Maintenance)

 The world ocean produces about half the oxygen on the planet, feeds billions of people, and dominates our climate, making the need to understand the dynamics of this vast ecosystem of premier importance to humanity.
 To better understand our complex ecosystem, the ocean observing community is developing networks of persistent ocean sensors providing real time access to data and observations through programs such as IOOS (Integrated Ocean Observing Systems), Neptune Canada (North East Pacific Time-Series Undersea Networked Experiments), VENUS (Victoria Experimental Network Under the Sea), and OOI (Ocean Observing Initiative).
 These programs utilize coastal, global and regional scale observatories.
 These long term observatories along with international partners provide large amounts of real time multidisciplinary data key to understanding global change, natural hazards, the carbon cycle and other biologically mediated processes.
-MARS (Monterey Accelerated Research System) provides both a test bed for sensor development, and a sensor system providing real time data to CEENCOOS and the Northern California Seismic Network.
+MARS (Monterey Accelerated Research System) provides both a test bed for sensor development, and a sensor system providing real time data to CeNCOOSand the Northern California Seismic Network.

 This proposal seeks to continue what has been a very successful program of testing and development of sensors by researchers from across the country and around the world.
 In addition, MARS is an observatory in its own right providing real time data to the Northern California Seismic Network through MOBB (Monterey Ocean Bottom Broadband Seismometer) and physical oceanography data available through CeNCOOS (Central and Northern California Ocean Observing System) data portal (Dec 2013).
 Additionally, high definition video from MARS is displayed at the Monterey Bay Aquarium for public outreach.
 Negotiations to route this video the Smithsonian Institute are in process.

 MARS, an operational deep water cabled observatory, was built to support the U.S. ocean science community.
 Operating with just 1.6 FTEs (Full Time Equivalents), MARS provides an important service to the science community at a very cost effective rate.
 Ship and ROV services are minimized due to the proximity of the MARS observatory to the MBARI facility in Moss Landing, California (two hours sail).
-Additionally, MARS users have the advantage of access to skilled operational personnel, technicians, and engineers on a very cost effective hourly basis.
+MARS users have the advantage of access to skilled operational personnel, technicians, and engineers on a very cost effective hourly basis.
 Additionally, MBARI/MARS facilities, a 10m deep test tank and the MARS Wet Node Simulator are available on a day rate basis.

 This proposal reports results from the 3rd, 4th and 5th (Nov 2010- Dec 2014) years of full operation and request funding to continue serving the ocean science community and satisfy the terms of permitting agencies.